meandus/FileUploaderBundle/Resources/doc/installation.md

 Installing this bundle can be done through these simple steps:

-1. Add the bundle to your project as a composer dependency:
+Step 1.
+Add the bundle to your project as a composer dependency:
 ``` javascript
 // composer.json
 {